 There are a variety of heads to choose from, too, among the many brands, each performing their tasks in different ways to measure different aspects of your woodworking project.
 The heads are interchangeable, of course, simply by loosening the lock bolt and removing one from the ruler, and sliding another one on.

-Here’s a beginner’s lesson in the use of a combination square, and we think there may even be some experienced woodworkers that might learn something they haven’t done yet with their combo square.
+Here’s a beginner’s lesson in the use of a combination square, and we think there may even be some experienced woodworkers who might learn something they haven’t done yet with their combo square.

 Should You Have Both a Combination Square and a Speed Square In Your Shop?